News & Insights

 Dan Schoedel, MET, LEED AP

-Dan Schoedel is an entertainment lighting designer whose experience bridges theatres, arenas, stadia, and other spaces where people gather to share an experience.
+Dan Schoedel is an entertainment lighting designer whose experience bridges theatrical and concert venues, arenas, stadia, and other spaces where people gather to share an experience.
 A specialist in immersive environments, Dan works at the crossroads where new technologies merge to create innovative experiences.
-Dan has a Masters in Entertainment Technology from Carnegie Mellon University.
-Dan serves as a Senior Consultant at Salas O’Brien.
+Dan has a Masters in Entertainment Technology from Carnegie Mellon University and serves as a Senior Consultant at Salas O’Brien.
 Contact him at [email protected].

 David Stephens, LEED AP